Here is the most straightforward plug-n-play guide to connecting an eGPU with Lenovo ThinkPad T530.

 Step 3: Shutdown PC, Install GPU to EXP GDC’s PCI Express x16 slot and Connect ExpressCard to the Laptop.
 Then connect power cables as shown below.

 If your GPU requires additional power, you can use the 6pin output to dual 6+2/8 pin connector to connect to your GPU’s power input.

 Now connect the EXP GDC Expresscard Type 34/54 Interface (HDMI to Expresscard Cable), and connect the ExpressCard to the corresponding slot on the left side of the laptop.

 If you’ve done everything well enough, it may look like this.

 Step 4: Turn On PSU, PC, and wait for Windows to detect the eGPU.
 The external video card will be identified as a VGA Adapter within the device manager.

 Step 5: Install the latest driver software for the eGPU.
 Visit Nvidia’s official website to download the latest driver software(s).
+Alternatively, you can drivers via the device manager in Windows.
 Install the drivers and restart your PC.

 Contact today if you want me to test an EXP GDC unit (I’m in China) and send it to your hometown.
 I also take bulk orders if you’re interested.

 Cover: EXP GDC BEAST V8.5, HDMI to ExpressCard Cable and a GTX 750 Ti.